CZ-NIC/turris-os-packages/net/resolver-conf/README.md

 ```

 Variables in config file have this meaning:
- - name - service name (used in Foris)
+ - name - resolver name (used in Foris)
  - description - longer description of server
  - enable_tls - 1/0=forward with/without enabled TLS
  - port - server port with DNS-over-TLS service
- - ipv4 - primary DNS IPv4 address, secondary DNS server separated with space
+ - ipv4 - primary IPv4 address, secondary IPv4 address separated with space
- - ipv6 - primary DNS IPv6 address, secondary DNS server separated with space
+ - ipv6 - primary IPv6 address, secondary IPv6 address separated with space
  - pin_sha256 - sha256 pin see [rfc7858](https://tools.ietf.org/html/rfc7858#section-4.2)

 > Note: Config files shouldn't be modified by users because they'll be rewrited after every update.

-If you want to edit configuration for a particular server you should create new config file in **/etc/resolver/dns_server** with different name than config provided in package.
+If you want to edit the configuration for a particular server, you should create a new config file in **/etc/resolver/dns_server** with a different name than config files provided by this package.

 ### How to show configuration